mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### NBC

-Combination Analysis Unit: A personal alarm that automatically monitors for radiation, biological and chemical threats, and gives both an alarm and an indication of severity (mild-moderate-high-severe- extreme).
+Combination Analysis Unit: A personal alarm that automatically monitors for radiation, biological and chemical threats, and gives both an alarm and an indication of severity (mild-moderate-high-severe-extreme).
 The standard model does not indicate the specific threat but will inform the user if the hazard is radiation, biological or chemical.
 The advanced model will indicate the specific threat if known to the unit's database.

 Ite m TL Kg Cost NBC Combination Analysis Unit 7 1 Cr500 Advanced NBC Combination Analysis Unit